m1ddl3w4r3/Gat/README.md

 * ``run_shell`` : drops you an system shell (allowing you, for example, to change directories)
 * ``inject <base64 shellcode>`` : injects a shellcode (base64 encoded) in the same process memory, and executes it
-* ``malleable [tcp|http|https] IP:PORT`` : connects to a multi/handler to get a stage2 reverse tcp, http or https malleable agent from metasploit, and execute the shellcode in memory (Windows only at the moment)
+* ``meterpreter [tcp|http|https] IP:PORT`` : connects to a multi/handler to get a stage2 reverse tcp, http or https malleable agent from metasploit, and execute the shellcode in memory (Windows only at the moment)
 * ``exit`` : exit gracefully

 ## Usage